Fall 2017 Classes, Retreats & Workshops

 2 – 3 day Classes, Thursday 9:30 to 12:30 pm

-Garden.
+We’ll draw/paint inside/outside garden venues, in and outside the city including the Lincoln Park Conservatory, and Lurie Garden and others.
 Work in watercolors, drawing mediums, or acrylics.
 Focus includes instruction on creating quick thumbnail sketches, composition and color.
-Materials: small sketchbook, Staedtler #3b pencils, kneaded eraser; see posted list for all materials.
+Materials: small sketchbook, Staedtler #3b pencils, kneaded eraser, also see posted list for all materials.

 Ages 16+ EAC Member Rate $90.
 Non-Member Rate $110